PADL/ASN1Codable/README.md

 ### CHOICE

 In cases where property cannot be used (such as enumerated types), it is more ergonomic to use a protocol conforming to `ASN1TagCodingKey`.
-This is possible asl ong as all fields in the type are tagged and share a tagging environment.
+This is possible as long as all fields in the type are tagged and share a tagging environment.

 ```asn1
 GeneralName ::= CHOICE {